 (RE)FRAME CONFLICT

-Empowering individuals and organizations to engage conflict constructively.
+Empowering individuals and organizations to navigate conflict and change constructively.

 Kareemah Hairston